pnwairfire/fera-landfiredisturbance/README.md

 2. clone repository to local machine (landfiredisturbance/*)
 3. create Dockerfile in landfiredisturbance directory. (see below)
 4. from landfiredisturbance directory on local machine:
-docker build -t landfireImage .
+docker build -t landfireimage .
-(creates the Docker image called landfireImage)
+(creates the Docker image called landfireimage with all the landfire files)
-docker run -it landfireImage
+docker run -it landfireimage
-(creates a Docker container based on the landfireImage)
+(creates a Docker container based on the landfireimage)

 5. at ubuntu prompt:
 cd run_regression